What it’s like to work as an Aircraft Mechanic for SkyWest Airlines

 Starting a new career can be a bit overwhelming and you probably have plenty of questions.
 For instance, what is it like being a SkyWest mechanic?
 I can tell you, there isn’t anything more exciting than working nose to tail on state-of-the art aircraft.
 And that’s exactly what every A&P mechanic at SkyWest does.
 With safety at the forefront of every task, each mechanic is responsible for the miracle of flight.
 Our maintenance team of industry-leading professionals uses the most up-to-date technology to keep a fleet of over 450 aircraft safe in the skies.

-Keep reading for a realistic view of what your first night, week and year as a SkyWest mechanic could look like.
+Keep reading for a realistic view of what your first night, week and year as an entry-level aircraft mechanic could look like.
 We look forward to possibly seeing you at work on the hangar floor!

 Your first night at the maintenance hangar starts by attending a pre-shift meeting with all mechanics.
 Here, you’re assigned a Crew Lead, team and the aircraft you will be working on.
 Maintenance Crew Leads oversee 3-4 aircraft, plus one heavier inspection aircraft.
 All work must be wrapped up and the aircraft positioned to head back to the gates by 4:30 a.m.